StarProxima/dev_kit/app_update_checker/README.md

       - patchNumber: 1 # Required
         # Optional, active by default
         type: active
-        # Optional, you can set the title, description and patchNote
+        # Optional, you can set the title, description and patchNote.
-        patchNote:
+        title: New patch for $appVersion
-          en: 'Critical fix'
+        patchNote: Critical fix
         # Optional, uses to refine the version
         buildNumber: 21